Things to Do in Sosua and Cabarete | Travel Guide Dominican Republic

 In general, foreigners travelling to the Dominican Republic need a valid passport or equivalent national identity document.
 All non-resident travelers need to show a round trip ticket as proof of their departure.
 Citizens of the US, Canada, Germany, Switzerland, Great Britain and several others do not need a visa.
 You are allowed to enter the country after purchasing a tourist card for USD 10.- The tourist card allows you to stay for 30 days.
 A scaled charge applies for longer stays.
 Please contact your local embassy or your state department for more detailed information.

-If you would like to comment on something from the above or you have your own advice for the people travelling to the Dominican Republic or you simply would like to add something – please leave a comment below.
+If you would like make a comment or you have your own advice for people travelling to the Dominican Republic or you simply would like to add something – please leave a comment below.

 On our website www.iic-spanish.com you will find plenty of further useful information.

 Useful English speaking sites about country & people